4.1.1 Transaction of business

 Except as specified in the IEEE-SA Standards Board Bylaws and these procedures, business of the IEEE-SA Standards Board meeting will be conducted in accordance with the latest edition of Robert's Rules of Order.

 A final agenda shall be presented at the time of the IEEE-SA Standards Board meeting.
 Recommendations to the IEEE-SA Standards Board from the committees of the IEEE-SA Standards Board shall be contained in an agenda item known as a "consent agenda."
 Prior to approval of the agenda, any member may request that an item on the consent agenda be removed and considered separately as part of the agenda.
 Adoption of the consent agenda as modified constitutes approval of all included items by unanimous consent.
-The balance of the agenda normally includes, in the order shown, the Chair's report, the Secretary's report, action items, information and discussion items, committee reports, and new business.
+The balance of the agenda normally includes the Chair's report, the Secretary's report, action items, information and discussion items, committee reports, and new business.

 The minutes of each meeting of the IEEE-SA Standards Board shall be distributed by the Secretary to voting members, liaison representatives, the IEEE-SA BOG, those present at the meeting, and anyone involved in an action of the IEEE-SA Standards Board within four weeks following the meeting.
 In reporting an official action of the IEEE-SA Standards Board, the minutes shall, on request of dissenters, contain a record of the dissenting votes.
 In addition, a listing of resolutions of each meeting of the IEEE-SA Standards Board shall be publicly distributed by the Secretary within four weeks following the meeting.